3 Healthy Ways to Help Your Kids Excel in School

 Feed them healthy food

 Children’s brains are still developing.
 Omega-3 and -6 fatty acids and antioxidants are crucial to the health and maintenance of kids’ growing lobes, neurons, and synapses.
 A significant amount of fish, eggs, nuts, berries, fruits, and vegetables in your kids’ diet will lead to well-nourished brains as well as bodies.
 Cutting down on sugar is key to helping them regulate their behavior, too.
 Limiting sweets prevents sugar rushes and low-blood-sugar crashes that can cause kids to become distracted and behave erratically.
-Try adding these foods into your kids lunchbox to help boost their brain power.

 Make sure they get a good night’s sleep